Bibostin/pumpix/README.md

 - Setup a pyenv: `python -m venv venv`
 - Source the pyenv for package installation `source venv/bin/<APPROPRIATE_ACTIVATE>`
 - Install the dependencies `pip install -r requirements.txt`
-- Modify `app.py` and change the `CONFIG` parameters of the app appropriately:
+- Modify `config.yaml` to change the parameters of the app to preference
 - Run `uwsgi --http-socket 127.0.0.1:8023 --wsgi-file app.py`
 - Go to `http://127.0.0.1:8023/pumpix` in your browser of choice and enjoy! :)